inbn/a-by-no-means-exhaustive-inclusive-design-checklist/README.md

 - [Pa11y](https://github.com/pa11y/pa11y) is a JavaScript tool (with a command-line interface) that can be used to automatically test a given URL for accessability issues.
 [It's also available as a standalone app](https://open-indy.github.io/Koa11y/).

+- To test your site is accessible by users of screen-reader software, it's vital to test using one.
+[NVDA](https://www.nvaccess.org/download/) is a free, open-source, screen reader for Windows.
+There are also built-in screen readers in the most popular operating systems: [VoiceOver](https://help.apple.com/voiceover/mac/10.14/) on MacOS and iOS; [Narrator](https://support.microsoft.com/en-gb/help/22798/windows-10-complete-guide-to-narrator) on Windows; and [TalkBack](https://support.google.com/accessibility/android/answer/6283677?hl=en-GB) on Android.

 ## Accessibility

 1. Has a language Attribute been specified?